 Grade 7 Math

-In the Acellus Grade 7 Math course, after a thorough review of basic operations, Ms. Frogge demonstrates how to solve real-world problems by applying basic concepts of Algebra and Geometry and by using proportional relationships.
+In the Acellus Grade 7 Math course, after a thorough review of basic operations, Mr. Mark Rogers demonstrates how to solve real-world problems by applying basic concepts of Algebra and Geometry and by using proportional relationships.
 Students are also shown how to use statistical data to make inferences and how to use and evaluate probability models.

 Course Objectives & Student Learning OutcomesUpon completion of Acellus Grade 7 Math, students will be able to: compare integers; choose opposites; use absolute value; add integers on integer Hill, using a Chip Model and on a number line; subtract, multiply, and divide integers; use order of operations including with integers; interpret, compare, estimate, round, add, subtract, multiply, and divide decimals by a whole number, by a decimal; and converting percents to decimals; find greatest common factor and least common multiple; identify and reduce fractions; convert mixed to improper fractions, improper to mixed fractions, fractions to terminating decimals, fractions to repeating decimals; order rational numbers; find common denominator; add and subtract simple fractions; add and subtract mixed numbers; add and subtract mixed numbers with regrouping; multiply simple fractions and mixed numbers; divide simple fractions and mixed numbers; add and subtract rational numbers; and multiply and divide negative fractions.
-Students will also be able to read and write expressions and equations; evaluate expressions; simplify expressions with integers; add and subtract rational coefficients; simplify, expand, factor, identify, and translate expressions; write equations; solve one-step and two-step equations; solve equations with rational numbers and with variables on both sides; write and graph inequalities; solve inequalities; solving inequality in word problems; identify and find adjacent complementary, supplementary, reflex, and vertical angles and angels that share a vertex; draw triangles and angels; find area of parallelograms, triangles and trapezoids; define circle vocabulary; find circumference, radius, diameter, and area of circles; find area of irregular figures; identify 3D figures, and nets; relate cross sections; calculate surface area of prisms, pyramids, cylinders and composite figures; calculate volume of prisms, cylinders, pyramids and composite figures.
-Finally, students will be able to calculate ratios, proportions, unit rate, proportions with fractions, proportions and percents; implement scale factor; calculate length given a scale; calculate areas in scale drawings; calculate proportionality in tables, graphs, verbal descriptions and equations; interpret graphs; calculate inverse proportionality in tables, in graphs, and in verbal descriptions; calculate mode, range; create Box and Whisker Plots; identify random sampling and compare data sets; utilize probability models of categorized data and with frequencies; calculate theoretical and experimental probability; identify, compare, and contrast independent and dependent events.
+Students will also be able to read and write expressions and equations; evaluate expressions; simplify expressions with integers; add and subtract rational coefficients; simplify, expand, factor, identify, and translate expressions; write equations; solve one-step and two-step equations; solve equations with rational numbers and with variables on both sides; write and graph inequalities; solve inequalities; solving inequality in word problems; identify and find adjacent complementary, supplementary, reflex, and vertical angles and angles that share a vertex; draw triangles and angels; find area of parallelograms, triangles and trapezoids; define circle vocabulary; find circumference, radius, diameter, and area of circles; find area of irregular figures; identify 3D figures, and nets; relate cross sections; calculate surface area of prisms, pyramids, cylinders and composite figures; calculate volume of prisms, cylinders, pyramids and composite figures.
+Finally, students will be able to calculate ratios, proportions, unit rate, proportions with fractions, proportions and percents, percent of error, percent of change, and simple interest; implement scale factor; calculate length given a scale; calculate areas in scale drawings; calculate proportionality in tables, graphs, verbal descriptions and equations; interpret graphs; calculate inverse proportionality in tables, in graphs, and in verbal descriptions; calculate mean, mode, median, and range; create Box and Whisker Plots; identify random sampling and compare data sets; utilize probability models of categorized data and with frequencies; calculate theoretical and experimental probability; use a uniform probability model, identify, compare, and contrast independent and dependent events, use simulation tools.